alronz/b2c-database-selection/MongoDB/Getting Started/underline_data_structures.md

 db.products.product.sku
 ````

-The products above is the name of the collection as will be explained in the following section.
+The "products" above is the name of the collection as will be explained in the following section.

 #### Collections

-A collection in MongoDB is an important concept which is used to as a group of multiple documents.
+A collection in MongoDB is an important concept which is used to group multiple documents.
 If we say that a document in MongoDB is similar to a row in tradition databases then the collection is analog of a table.

 A collection in MongoDB can contain document with different schema or what is called a dynamic schema support.
 This means that inside a single collection we can store documents with completely different values as shown in the example below: